 Altman, Albert Liebes Lascar (c.1853–1903), businessman and nationalist politician, was born c.1853 in Prussian Poland, the son of Moritz Altman (born Shagra Moshe ben Aharon) and his wife Deborah (born Devorah bat Chaim Liebes).
 He was the eldest of four surviving children, with one brother (Mendal) and two sisters (Ida and Esther).
-His parents immigrated to Dublin in the year of his birth.
-Moritz was a milliner and tailor of military headgear and uniforms, who set up his home and shop at 48 Capel Street before moving both to Mary Street in 1857.
+His parents immigrated to Dublin in the early 1850s.
+Moritz was a milliner and tailor of military headgear and uniforms, who set up his home and shop at 48 Capel Street before moving both to Mary Street in 1855.
 The family were members of the Mary’s Abbey synagogue.
 After completing a religious education at the Mary’s Abbey cheder, Albert was by 1868 enrolled at the Collegiate, Nautical and Mercantile School, located at 80 Abbey Street.

 From 1872, he worked with his father, whose business was by then based at 5 Pembroke Quay.
 Albert drove its diversification into salt refinement, storage and delivery, catering to household and industrial consumers (the Altmans also acted as coal merchants during the late 1870s and early 1880s).
 By the late 1870s their salt business had agents across Ireland, as well as in London, Leeds and Manchester.
 In February 1877 the business (operating as M. Altman and Son) was fined by the lord mayor, Hugh Tarpey, for falsifying the weights of their products.
 The Altmans, who felt singled-out as Jewish merchants, appealed, but the fine stood, although the authorities accepted that they had not benefitted from the alleged incorrect weighing.

 At that time butter was preserved by fortifying it with large amounts of salt, and Altman developed a substantial trade in Cork city, which had a large butter industry.
-Attending to business contacts there in 1880, he met Susan O’Reilly, a catholic from a Cork family of stationary merchants.
+Attending to business contacts there pre 1880, he met Susan O’Reilly, a catholic from a Cork family of stationery merchants.
 They were soon married in St Finbarr’s church, within Cork’s south parish, for which Altman was expunged from the membership of the Mary’s Abbey synagogue; his younger brother Mendal had been similarly expunged in 1879 for also marrying a catholic.
-Albert, like Mendal, became a practising catholic, while retaining his Jewish identity (although no baptismal record for his conversion has been located).
-Albert and Susan had a son born in 1881, who died eighteen days later; three years later their only surviving child, Mary Deborah, was born.
+Albert, like Mendal, became a practising catholic, while retaining his Jewish identity (although no baptismal record for his conversion has yet been located).
+Albert and Susan had a son born in 1881, who died three weeks later; three years later their only surviving child, Mary Deborah, was born.

 The O’Reilly family included several relatives involved in the Fenian cause, and Altman came under the influence of that movement early in his marriage; the couple maintained contact throughout their life together with Susan’s cousin, Lieutenant-colonel Denis F. Burke (1840–93), a naturalised US citizen and US civil war veteran, who was arrested and imprisoned for seven months in Ireland in 1866 for his role in planning the Fenian uprising.
 Reflecting Altman’s growing enthusiasm for all aspects of Irish nationalism, by 1883 he was pledging £100 annually to the national feis ceoil competition; similarly, he later supported the Gaelic League.
 Music was one of his passions: a devotee of classical opera, he possessed three superb pianofortes at the time of his death.